-Meiro Koizumi is an artist who seeks out the relationships between state and individual, spirit and body, and exposes them in video works which borrow techniques from theater.
-Starting with his recent work Rite for a Dream (Today My Empire Sings), he has been making waves in the worlds of theater and art with his direction style: filming as involuntary, physical reaction, expressing the violence latent in society and its structures.
+Meiro Koizumi is an artist who explores the relationships between the state and the individual, the spirit and the body, and explicates them in video works using theatrical techniques.
+His direction style treats filming as an involuntary, physical reaction that expresses the violence latent in society and its structures, and – with his recent work Rite for a Dream (Today My Empire Sings), among others – has been making waves in the worlds of theater and art.

 Koizumi studied at the International Christian University, Tokyo (1996-1999), Chelsea College of Art and Design, London (1999-2002), and Rijksakademie van beeldend kunsten, Amsterdam (2005-2006).
 His previous solo exhibitions include “Trapped Voice Would Dream of Silence” at Arts Maebashi (2015), “Project Series 99: Meiro Koizumi” at Museum of Modern Art, New York (2013), “Stories of a Beautiful Country” Centro de Arte Caja de Burgos (CAB), Spain (2012), “Defect in Vision” at Annet Gelink Gallery, Amsterdam (2012), MAM Project 009 at Mori Museum, Tokyo (2009).
 He participated in numerous group shows such as, “Future Generation Art Prize” at Pinchuk Art Center, Kiev (2012), “Invisible Memories” at Hara Museum, Tokyo (2011), Liverpool Biennial (2010), Media City Seoul (2010), and Aichi Triennale, Japan (2010).